 - Adding and Expanding Drive-Thru Lanes

-This helps them capture some of that huge increase in consumer drive thru business that we’ve seen over the past 18 months.
+This helps them capture some of that huge increase in consumer drive thru business that we’ve seen over the past two years.
 It’s also a perfect opportunity to expand and leverage their current mobile apps, curbside service, and their digital order management and payment tools into the drive thru and mobile pickup space.

 - Adding Dedicated Lanes and Windows for Mobile Orders